cssnr/stack-deploy-action/README.md

 - Allows setting custom arguments for the deployment command.
 - **View more the [Features](https://docker-deploy.cssnr.com/guides/features) on the website.**

+You can also view an [Action Comparison](https://docker-deploy.cssnr.com/guides/resources#action-comparison) of over 50 actions published on the marketplace.

 Don't see your feature here?
 Please help by submitting a [Feature Request](https://github.com/cssnr/stack-deploy-action/discussions/categories/feature-requests).

 ## Inputs